SaifuddinSaifee/vizal-flash-sale-saif/README.md

 15. Deployment:
     - All components, including Redis and MongoDB, are containerized for consistent deployment.
-    - *(Yet To implemement)* Kubernetes is used for container orchestration.
+    - Kubernetes is used for container orchestration.

 16. Network and Infrastructure:
     - A CDN is used for serving static content.

 17. Recovery and Backup:
-    - *(Yet To implemement)* Regular backups of MongoDB data are performed.
+    - Regular backups of MongoDB data are performed.
-    - *(Yet To implemement)* Redis data is considered ephemeral, with the ability to reconstruct from MongoDB if necessary.

 18. Load Testing:
     - *(Yet To implemement)* The system will undergo thorough load testing to simulate flash sale conditions before going live.